GrahamDumpleton/mod_wsgi/docs/user-guides/internal-metrics-api.rst

 ``request_metrics()`` and ``process_metrics()`` return data only
-after ``start_recording_metrics()`` has been called, and only when no external reporter is configured to consume the same data;
+after ``start_recording_metrics()`` has been called, and only when no external reporter is configured to consume the same data (see :doc:`external-telemetry-service` for the external alternative);
 ``server_metrics()`` has its own configuration gate.
 Each accessor returns ``None`` rather than raising when it is not active, so caller code can branch on a single check.